shleen/aides-memoire/UX.md

 We look at navigation design & layout.

 #### Navigation Design
 Serves to orientate & guide users.
-Tackles key questions like-

 ##### Types of Navigation
 - **Global (Primary) Navigation**<br>